Qiskit/RFCs/0030-simple-classical-representations.md

 ## Implementation plan

 PR 1:
-- write representation of `Expression` and `Type`
+- write representation of `Expr` and `Type`
 - test that these objects can be constructed and handle type checking correctly

 PR 2 (depends on 1):
-- add support to `Expression` of evaluated type `Bool` to `IfElseOp.condition` and `WhileLoopOp.condition`
+- add support to `Expr` of evaluated type `Bool` to `IfElseOp.condition` and `WhileLoopOp.condition`

 PR 3 (depends on 2):
-- add support for exporting these `Expression` conditions to OpenQASM 3
+- add support for exporting these `Expr` conditions to OpenQASM 3

 PR 4 (depends on 2):
-- add support for these `Expression` conditions into the `DAGCircuit` <-> `QuantumCircuit` conversions (i.e. enable the transpiler to work with them)
+- add support for these `Expr` conditions into the `DAGCircuit` <-> `QuantumCircuit` conversions (i.e. enable the transpiler to work with them)

 PR 5 (depends on 1):
 - add the `expr.build()` context manager

 Pull requests 1 through 4 are required for minimal support in a Terra version.
-PRs 2 and 3 are semi-parallelisable; the export support can be made prospectively assuming that the `condition` field might be an `Expression`, but the final tests will need PR 2 merged first.
+PRs 2 and 3 are semi-parallelisable; the export support can be made prospectively assuming that the `condition` field might be an `Expr`, but the final tests will need PR 2 merged first.
 Pull request 5 can be permitted to follow in a subsequent Terra release, if necessary, despite being parallelisable with all PRs following 1.